dspinellis/tokenizer/README.md

 methodically go through the *language*`Tokenizer.cpp` `switch` statements to ensure that these are correctly handled.
 When code is missing or different, base the new code on an existing pattern.
+Keep token names used for the same semantic purpose same between languages.
+If you need a new token name just write `Token:MY_NAME` and it will be defined automatigcally.
 * Add code to handle the language's comments.
 * Adjust, if needed, the handling of constants and literals.
 Note that for the sake of simplicity and efficiency,